 - Repair Shop Options – Some extended warranties only allow you to repair your vehicle at a dealership.
 Mechanical Breakdown Coverage allows you to take your car to any licensed repair shop so that you can choose the one closest to your home or office.

-- Deductible Options – You can choose your deductible when it comes to Mechanical Breakdown Coverage.
+- Deductible Options – You can choose what deductible you want.
 The higher your deductible the less premium you pay, and vice versa.
 You may also have a $0 deductible option.

 - Roadside Assistance – Services like 24-hour roadside assistance, towing and tire road hazard insurance may be included in your Mechanical Breakdown policy.

 - Ownership Transfer – A Mechanical Breakdown policy is transferable between owners.
 So, if you sell your vehicle, the coverage goes with it.
 This can add resale value to your car.